Tanu-N-Prabhu/Python/Data Analysis/Level 0/README.md

 | VS Code         | Optional editor for Python coding   |
 | Git             | Version control system              |
 | GitHub          | Online platform for code hosting    |

 ---

-## Output

-By completing this level, you will produce:

-- **5 beginner Python notebooks** with clear examples and exercises
-- **1 GitHub mini-project**
-  Example: A basic **Sales Calculator** app that performs input, processing, and output operations using Python and Git versioning.

----